AdobeDocs/workfront-learn.pt-BR/help/manage-work/create-and-manage-project-templates/edit-the-project-team-in-a-project-template.md

 ---
 title: Editar a equipe do projeto em um modelo de projeto
-description: Evite incluir involuntariamente membros da equipe de projeto em uma equipe de projeto de modelo, aprendendo como editar a equipe de projeto de modelo.
+description: Aprenda a editar a equipe no modelo do projeto e evite incluir membros da equipe no modelo de maneira involuntária.
 activity: use
 feature: Work Management
 thumbnail: 3426803.jpeg